 SteelSeries – Arctis 5 Wired 7.1 Surround Sound Gaming Headset

 Having a good quality Microphone is a must is nowadays multiplayer gaming era.
-You might need to plan a strategy or have a good chat with your friend, either way, you might want to need a microphone for that.
+You might need to plan a strategy or have a good chat with your friend; either way, and you might want to require a microphone for that.
 S if audio quality is your preferred choice you might want to look at Best Gaming Headset with Mic.

-If you are looking for something good, reliable and that fits in your budget then you might want to consider looking for the BEST BUDGET GAMING HEADSET.
-Literally, there are many headphones out there that performs really great even if they are cheaper.
+If you are looking for something good, reliable, and that fits in your budget, then you might want to consider looking for the BEST BUDGET GAMING HEADSET.
+There are many headphones out there that perform great even if they are cheaper.

 We list Turtle Beach Ear Force Recon 50P as The BEST BUDGET GAMING HEADSET

-We list SteelSeries Arctic Pro Wireless is an awesome Best Wireless Headset.
+We list SteelSeries Arctic Pro Wireless is an excellent Best Wireless Headset.

 Like Xbox console, some headsets are primarily made to work better in one console than other.
 If you own a ps4 and want to have a good headphone experience in the console you might want to check BEST PLAYSTATION 4 GAMING HEADSET to get the most out of your PS4 device.